 Pick up from and drop off at the hotel and the airport on a private tourist vehicle

-Twin sharing accommodation in a two to three-star hotel in Kathmandu and Nagarkot including breakfast
+Twin sharing accommodation in a two to three-star hotel in Kathmandu, Dhulikhel and Nagarkot including breakfast

-Twin sharing accommodation in a comfortable guesthouse in Kakani, Shivapuri village, Chisapani and Namo Buddha including breakfast
+Twin sharing accommodation in a comfortable guesthouse in Kakani, Shivapuri village and Chisapani including breakfast